 Many financial planners and stockbrokers get caught up in trying to beat the indexes and put all their energy into product performance.
 However, this energy may be misguided since, out of the best money managers, only 7% actually succeed in meeting the indexes (Source: Ticker, May 1998).
 Also, keep in mind that these money managers do not have to divide their attention by meeting with clients or worrying about prospecting.
 Still they under-perform the market.
 To retain clients, focusing on relationships may be more productive than focusing on returns.

 Smart clients realize that you can’t control or influence the market.
-Instead, demonstrate your competence by focusing on their needs.
+Instead, demonstrate your competence by focusing on relationships.
 Concentrate on helping your clients attain their financial goals and becoming an advisor they can trust.
 When you solve a problem or simply treat your client as if they are the most important one you have, the client walks away feeling great.
 That feeling, coupled with a close business relationship, will make your clients more inclined to increase their business with you and tell others about your services.
 Cultivating a superior client relationship creates higher client satisfaction which, in turn, helps your business grow.